nbfigueroa/kuka_interface_packages/README.md

 ---
 ###Funcionality

 This package offers a bridge control interface for the KUKA robot using robot-toolkit.
-This way, instead of having your controllers implemented within the lwr-interface framework (as most robot-toolkit examples do), we facilitate a modular architecture, where control policies/motion planners/joint contollers can be implemented in a seperate node and the ```kuka_fri_bridge``` deals with setting the control modes and bi-directional communication with the robot.
+This way, instead of having your controllers  implemented within the lwr-interface framework (as most robot-toolkit examples do), we facilitate a modular architecture, where control policies/motion planners/joint controllers can be implemented in a separate node and the ```kuka_fri_bridge``` deals with setting the control modes and bi-directional communication with the robot.
 It provides two types of control modes for your convenience.

 ####1.
 Joint Impedance Control Mode: